JoaoBruno09/ODSOFT-CI-CD/README.md

 }
 ```

-This stage includes a operating system verification and a publishHTML script to publish the report in Jenkins.
+This stage includes an operating system verification and a publishHTML script to publish the report in Jenkins.

 To run the JMeter task in Jenkins, we need another stage like this: